leusey/yeseul-cho-jupiter/README.md

-# ctd-jupiter
+# yeseul-cho-jupiter
-Repository for my CTD portfolio project
+My portfolio project for CTD Intro to Programming course